 Abandon Black (Base)

-2. Using a large brush (size 2 or 3) base coat the the armour with Loren Forest.
+2. Using a large brush (size 2 or 3) base coat the Death Guard armour with Loren Forest.
 Add a touch of water to thin your paint and apply two or three thin coats to get a nice solid, smooth coat.
 Don’t worry about being neat, you can go over the lines in this step.